 Magnesium in aspartate, citrate, citrate/malate, and glycinate forms are highly bioavailable magnesium chelates, supporting the metabolism and utilization of many essential nutrients and the proper functioning of important enzymatic and physiological functions.

 Magnesium is the fourth most abundant mineral in the body and plays an essential role in over 300 cellular reactions in the body.
 It is necessary for the transmission of nerve impulses, muscular activity, temperature regulation, detoxification reactions, and for the formation of healthy bones and teeth.
 Approximately 50% of total body magnesium is found in the bones, with less than 1% in the blood.
 Magnesium is involved in energy production and the synthesis of DNA and RNA.

-Magnesium deficiency is much more common that people realize.
-This is probably due to not consuming enough whole grains, green leafy vegetables and beans.
-Other contributors may be the over consumption of processed foods, or even the propensity of people to take calcium supplements.
+Magnesium deficiency is much more common than people realize.
+This is probably due to not consuming enough whole grains, green leafy vegetables, and beans.
+Other contributors may be the overconsumption of processed foods or even the propensity of people to take calcium supplements.
 As I have previously mentioned you should avoid calcium only supplements and if you take a calcium supplement, it should be taken in a 2:1 ratio.

 We offer both the magnesium citrate and magnesium glycinate.
 The magnesium citrate does still have a mild laxative effect and is a good choice if you suffer from mild constipation.
 The magnesium glycinate is highly absorbable and much less likely to have a laxative effect.